lucas-fern/comp90087-jupyterbook/content/week11/introduction.md

 # Tutorial 11: Explainable AI (XAI)

-This week we discuss *explainability*, an field of AI ethics which looks at increasing human understanding of the decisions made by AI systems.
+This week we discuss *explainability*, a field of AI ethics which looks at increasing human understanding of the decisions made by AI systems.
 Explanations answer the question of *why* our models produce the results they do.

 The aims of the tutorial on Explainability are as follows: